 A guided tour includes a pre-booked entry to the Joanina Library (essential in summer), a guide who explains the university's 700-year history, and transport that drops you at the university gate instead of hiking uphill from the station.
 The Coimbra & Fátima combo is popular for time-efficient travellers.

-Best for: Travellers who want guaranteed library access, those who prefer not to climb hills, anyone combining with Fátima.
+Best for: Travellers who want confirmed library access, those who prefer not to climb hills, anyone combining with Fátima.

 Fátima is one of the most important Catholic pilgrimage sites in the world.
 In 1917, three shepherd children reported apparitions of the Virgin Mary in the Cova da Iria.
 Today, the Sanctuary of Our Lady of Fátima draws millions of visitors each year.
 The complex includes the basilica, the Chapel of Apparitions, and a vast plaza where pilgrims gather for prayer.